Course Outline

 Details of early feedback on progress

-Early and formative feedback, resulting from the completion of learning activities, will be provided in the workshops which will help students assess their understanding and progress.
+Early and formative feedback, along with a three-stage progress check based on the completion of learning activities, will be provided during workshops to help students monitor their understanding and track their progress.

 Assessment tasks